Recipients are first made aware of the agreement via an email notification which contains a Review and sign button to access the agreement contents:

 A text message is delivered to the provided phone number with a link to the ID service.

-Once the link is clicked, the recipient is given the option to authenticate with either a Driver's License / ID card or a Passport.ملاحظة:
+Once the link is selected, the recipient can authenticate with either a Driver's License / ID card or a Passport.Бележка:

 During the process of gathering and verifying the document content, the original notification page displays a status message that the details are being verified: